RamGoel/Notify/README.md

 # Notify
- A DBMS based Notification System for Schools/Organisations in NodeJS
+ A DBMS based Notification System for Schools/Organisations Made in NodeJS

 <img src="im1 (1).png">
 Allows Organisations to Create a Online Notification System for Students or Employees.